This set of Database Multiple Choice Questions & Answers (MCQs) focuses on “Transaction Atomicity and Durability”.

 3. Each modification done in database transaction are first recorded into the

-Explanation: After commit is issued the data are stored in database and stored in drive.
+Explanation: After commit is issued the data are stored in a database and stored in drive.

 4. When the transaction finishes the final statement the transaction enters into